|This is an unofficial version.

 9.4(1) After the end of each fiscal year, a board must prepare and submit to the minister an annual report of the operations of the university or college during that fiscal year, and the report must include audited financial statements and any other information that the minister requests.

-9.4(2) The annual report of a university must be submitted within six months after the end of each fiscal year and the annual report of a college must be submitted within four months after the end of each fiscal year.
+9.4(2) The annual report of a university or Red River College must be submitted within six months after the end of each fiscal year and the annual report of any other college must be submitted within four months after the end of each fiscal year.

 9.4(3) The minister must table a copy of the annual report of a university or college in the Assembly within 15 days after receiving it if the Assembly is sitting or, if it is not, the minister must without delay make the report public and, within 15 days after the next sitting begins, table a copy of the report in the Assembly.